erenova/file-uploader/README.md

 ![FileSensei Logo](/public/img/fileSensei.png)

-FileSensei is a sophisticated file management system with a beautiful, user-friendly interface that combines modern design with powerful functionality.
+FileSensei is a file management system with a user-friendly interface that combines modern design with powerful functionality.
 Built with Node.js and featuring real-time updates, drag-and-drop interactions, and secure file sharing capabilities.

 ## 🔥 Key Features